Néstor Senra

-Néstor Senra Pérez (born 4 January 2002) is a Spanish-born Equatoguinean footballer who plays as a right back for Tercera División RFEF club Sevilla C and the Equatorial Guinea national team.
+Néstor Senra Pérez (born 4 January 2002) is a footballer who plays as a right back for Segunda Federación club Recreativo.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Senra was born and raised in Spain to an Equatoguinean-born Spaniard father and a Spanish mother.
 His paternal great-grandfather and his paternal grandfather had emigrated from Spain to Equatorial Guinea to work.
 His paternal grandmother was born in Equatorial Guinea, but was Spaniard as well.
 His father was granted dual citizenship and could also give the Equatoguinean citizenship up to five descendants, choosing him as one of them.

 Club career

 Senra is a youth academy player of Sevilla.

+On 28 June 2025, Senra was signed by Recreativo.

 International career

 In August 2021, Senra received maiden call-up to Equatorial Guinea national team for FIFA World Cup qualification matches against Tunisia and Mauritania.
+He was called up to the national team for the 2023 Africa Cup of Nations.